 Part II: How Reclassification of PDP Effects Felony Sentencing

-A few weeks ago we introduced and broke down the recent reclassification of Possession of Drug Paraphernalia (PDP) charges.
-The Gist...
-On December 1st of 2014, North Carolina Legislature reclassified PDP charges as Class 3 Misdemeanors when the paraphernalia is used with marijuana.
+As mentioned in our previous blog, on December 1 2014, North Carolina Legislature reclassified PDP charges as Class 3 Misdemeanors when the paraphernalia is used with marijuana.
 Prior to December 1st, PDP charges were considered Class 1 Misdemeanors, which have harsher punishments and fines.
-Read the Full Article Here...

-As criminal defense lawyers in Raleigh, North Carolina, a good portion of our clients are individuals who have been charged with a felony drug offense.
-When our clients hire us as their defense in court, it is our responsibility to fully educate ourselves on their previous convictions and sentences...
-Which is why we have some concerns with this particular reclassification.
+As criminal defense lawyers in Raleigh, a good portion of our clients are individuals who have been charged with a felony drug offense.
+When our clients hire us as their defense in court, it is our responsibility to fully educate ourselves on their previous convictions and sentences, which is why we have some concerns with this particular reclassification.

 Bob was convicted and charged with a series of Class 1 Misdemeanors before December 1, 2014, for Possession of Drug Paraphernalia (PDP) being used with marijuana.
 He then committed a felony on December 2, 2014, and is currently being sentenced for it.
 The weight of his misdemeanors will have an effect on his felony sentencing.